mulesoft-assets/template-sfdc2nets-opportunity2salesorder-broadcast/README.md

 ### Running on Studio
 After you import your template into Anypoint Studio, follow these steps to run it:

-+ Locate the properties file `mule.dev.properties`, in src/main/resources.
+1. Locate the properties file `mule.dev.properties`, in src/main/resources.
-+ Complete all the properties required as per the examples in the "Properties to Configure" section.
+2. Complete all the properties required per the examples in the "Properties to Configure" section.
-+ Right click the template project folder.
+3. Right click the template project folder.
-+ Hover your mouse over `Run as`.
+4. Hover your mouse over `Run as`.
-+ Click `Mule Application (configure)`.
+5. Click `Mule Application (configure)`.
-+ Inside the dialog, select Environment and set the variable `mule.env` to the value `dev`.
+6. Inside the dialog, select Environment and set the variable `mule.env` to the value `dev`.
-+ Click `Run`.
+7. Click `Run`.
 <!-- Running on Studio (start) -->

 <!-- Running on Studio (end) -->